dhervastest/dhervastest/_posts/2020-02-17-Robotics:-Line-Follower.md

 </div>
 </pre>

 After all the above, I was looking for a better system for the velocity management, so I decided on implementing a velocity controller using the <em>Integrative</em> and the <em>Proportional</em> parts.
-I stablish an initial speed and if the error starts increasing, the car slows down.
+I stablished an initial speed, and if the error starts increasing, the car slows down, then it will be recovering its initial speed.